xyzlat/herbie/docs/pycharmConfig.md

 	→ Django server you created before
 ```
 ```
-2.2) Change
+2.2) Configure
 	→ check the “No reload” checkbox

 ```
 ### ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) Attention
-Have in mind that if you enable No reload checkbox then you have every time to re-run your
+Keep in mind that if you enable the No reload checkbox, you have to reload your application whenever you change your code.
-application